What Is Elderberry?

 It’s also been used as a treatment for:

-Elderberry gets a lot of support as a healing agent through word of mouth and old wives’ tales, but its success in medical tests is less conclusive.
-More research is needed.
+Elderberry gets a lot of support as a healing agent through word of mouth and old wives’ tales, but its success in medical tests is less definite.

 Just as uses for elderberry are broad, the forms it comes in are many, including syrups, gummies, lozenges, pills, and teas.
 It’s also used in: